Rigidity of the saddle connection complex: Introduction

 \paragraph{Acknowledgements} The first and third author are grateful to Mark Bell for many helpful discussions during the Redbud Topology Conference at the University of Oklahoma in April~2016, which led to the formulation of the main question of this paper, as well as the classification of links in \cref{sec:classify}.
 The first substantial progress on this project was carried out while the authors were in-residence during the Fall 2016 semester program on ``Geometric group theory'' at the Mathematical Sciences Research Institute, Berkeley.
 The authors were supported by the National Science Foundation under Grant No. DMS 1440140, administered by the Mathematical Sciences Research Institute, during their research stay.
 Subsequent work was carried out at the Shanks Conference on ``Low-dimensional topology and geometry'' at Vanderbilt University in May 2017, at Heidelberg University in December 2017, and at the ``Geometry of Teichm\"uller space and mapping class groups'' workshop at the University of Warwick in April 2018.
 We thank these venues for their kind hospitality.
 The authors acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).
-The first author acknowledges support from the European Research Council under ERC-Consolidator grant 614733 (GEOMETRICSTRUCTURES) and the Olympia Morata Programme of Universit\"at Heidelberg.
+The first author acknowledges support from the Olympia Morata Habilitation Programme of Universit\"at Heidelberg.
+She is currently funded by the Priority Program 2026 ``Geometry at Infinity'' of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) DI 2610/2- 1.
+She also acknowledges support by the European Research Council under Anna Wienhard's ERC-Consolidator grant 614733 (GEOMETRICSTRUCTURES) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence).
 The second author acknowledges support from a DFG Forschungsstipendium and from the National Science Foundation under Grant No. DMS 1607512.
 The third author acknowledges support from a JSPS KAKENHI Grant-in-Aid for Early-Career Scientists (No.~19K14541).
 The authors also thank Sam Taylor for helpful comments, and Kasra Rafi, Chris Judge, and Matt Bainbridge for helpful conversations and encouragement.
+Finally, the authors thank the anonymous referee for their thorough comments and suggestions for improving the exposition of the paper.